by Dr. Ed Berry

 It was November 29, 1945, in Sacramento, California.
 I was ten-years old and outdoors playing ball with my friends.
 At 5:00 pm, it was still very light.

-Suddenly, I saw a bright meteor coming from the west.
+Suddenly, I saw a bright meteor coming from the west-south-west.
 I pointed to the meteor and yelled to my friends.
 We watched in amazement as the meteor silently streamed a bit south of over our heads.
 Its course was a little north of east.

 I immediately went home and drew this picture with the best coloring pens I had.